07 Mar 3 Wonderful Hikes in Portofino Not to Miss

 Forget the Cinque Terre and go hiking Portofino!

-All right, this might be a bit of an overstatement – after all, the Cinque Terre are one of the most popular destinations in Italy for international travelers – but believe me, the area of Portofino Natural Park is beautiful.
+All right, this might be a bit of an overstatement – after all, the Cinque Terre is one of the most popular destinations in Italy for international travelers – but believe me, the area of Portofino Natural Park is beautiful.

 Provided that you go off-season.
 But this is true almost everywhere in Italy if you want to beat the crowds.